LayoutXML/TickTock-Wear/README.md

 TickTock Wear does not send any anonymous or personally identifiable information - TickTock Wear does not have an internet permission.
 TickTock Wear may locally store user preferences for 3rd party integrations.
 This information is not send anywhere else and may be deleted in the OS settings (by pressing "Clear data").

 ## License

+This application uses "Android In-App Billing v3" library by anjlab.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 or in the "LICENSE-ANDROID-IN-APP-BILLING-V3.txt" file.

 TickTock Wear is licensed under "MIT" license.
 Copyright laws apply.